NoCheatPlus/Docs/Settings/Permissions.md

 `nocheatplus.shortcut.bypass` Gives permissions to bypass all checks.

 # Checks
-`nocheatplus.checks` Will be exempted from all checks
+`nocheatplus.checks` Exempts from all checks
 `nocheatplus.checks.<Check category here>` Exempts from all checks of a given check category
 `nocheatplus.checks.<Check category here>.<Check name here>` Exempts group of this check.
 Example: nocheatplus.checks.moving.creativefly will exempt from creativefly.

-## Blockbreak
-`nocheatplus.checks.blockbreak.break.liquid` Is allowed to break water/lava

-## Bypass
+## Specific
-`nocheatplus.bypass.denylogin` Exempts from login denial
+`nocheatplus.bypass.denylogin` Exempts from login denial `nocheatplus.checks.blockplace.boatsanywhere` Allows to place boats on the ground (not just in water).
+`nocheatplus.checks.blockbreak.break.liquid` Allows to break water/lava

 # Commands
 `nocheatplus.command.commands` Can view all NC+ commands with _/ncp commands_